GameDevBox/Debugging-Manager/README.md

 Simple Debugging Manager to strip debug code automatically from release builds.

 ### ⚡How To Use:
 - Download the Script and import it into your project, and simply replace "Debug" with "DebugLogsManager".
+Add DEBUG_LOGS in your scripting define symbols, and whenever you want to build for production, just remove this tag to strip debugging out of your game.

 📺 Watch the full tutorial on YouTube: https://youtu.be/CaZwqB0s2Ec